Industry in Poland

 Poland - Industry

-Industrial output growth moderates in March
+Industrial output falls back in August

 FocusEconomics Consensus Forecast panelists expect industrial output to grow 4.8% in 2019, which is unchanged from last month’s forecast.
 For 2020, the panel sees industrial output growing 4.7%.